Prometheus-X-association/dataspace-interoperability/README.md

 Expected output:
 ```
     DCAT Catalog to Prometheus-X Catalog
     ✔ should map a dataService to a dataResource
     ✔ should map a dataServices to a softwareResource
     ✔ should map a dataSet to a serviceOffering
     ✔ should map a DCAT Catalog to a Prometheus-X Catalog

+  EDC Catalog to Prometheus-X Catalog
+    ✔ should map an EDC Catalog to a Prometheus-X Catalog

   Gaia-X Catalog to Prometheus-X Catalog
     ✔ should map a dataSet to a dataResource